Ahhhz/CNTRL-Forlife/README.md

 npm install

 Run

-npm run watch(to build bundle on webpack and to transpile code to ES5)
+cd js && npm run watch(to build bundle on webpack and to compile code to ES5)

 API Framework